Yaswanthsai28/Freshwork_Assignment/README.md

 Python and Sqlite3 are used for implementing this project.

-Client server model for communication and to provide Synchronization.
+Client Server model is used for communication and to provide Synchronization.

-JSON for converting String to Object and Viceversa.
+JSON is used for converting String to Object and Viceversa.

 ### Steps to run the project

-1) Open Command Prompt
+1) Open Command Prompt.

 2) Run server.py using the below command.
 > python server.py